gtech-mulearn/IEEE-LAUNCHPAD/profiles/akhileswarank.r.@mulearn.md

 #### Networking:

-- I actively build connections with peers by participating in tech events, academic groups, and student communities.
-I enjoy collaborating, sharing knowledge, and helping others get involved in new opportunities.
-I lead by being approachable, encouraging, and consistent—motivating others to step up, learn, and grow within the field.
+- By taking part in student communities, academic groups, and tech events, I actively cultivate relationships with my peers.
+I like working with others, exchanging ideas, and assisting others in taking advantage of new chances.
+I inspire others to take charge, learn, and advance in the industry by being personable, supportive, and reliable.

 #### Career Plan:

-- In the immediate term, I plan to focus on developing my technical and communication skills by working on real-world projects and learning from the environment around me.
-I aim to engage with like-minded peers, attend events, and understand how early-stage ideas grow.
+- By working on practical projects and taking in information from my surroundings, I intend to concentrate on improving my technical and communication abilities in the near future.
+In addition to attending events and interacting with like-minded individuals, I want to learn how early-stage ideas develop.

-- In the long term, I hope to use these experiences to contribute meaningfully to the Kerala Startup Ecosystem by supporting local innovations, collaborating on impactful projects, and encouraging a culture of learning, creativity, and entrepreneurship among students.
+- Through fostering a culture of learning, creativity, and entrepreneurship among students, supporting local inventions, and working together on significant projects, I intend to use these experiences to make a significant long-term contribution to the Kerala Startup Ecosystem.

 #### Thoughts on Kerala's Tech Ecosystem:

-- I believe Kerala can grow a strong tech startup ecosystem by encouraging student innovation, improving skill development, and making resources more accessible.
-With better mentorship, exposure, and support, more young ideas can turn into real impact.
+- I think that by promoting student creativity, enhancing skill development, and expanding access to resources, Kerala can establish a robust environment for tech startups.
+More young ideas can have a significant influence if they receive more support, exposure, and mentoring.

 #### History of Open Source Contributions: